Little Lava Lake Campground is located along the Cascade Lakes National Scenic Byway in the Central Oregon Cascades.

 Little Lava Lake Campground provides recreation opportunities for fishing, paddling, swimming and hiking.
 For anglers, the 130-acre Little Lava Lake offers a quiet alternative to its larger neighbor to the north, Lava Lake.
 Reaching a maximum depth of 20 feet, the lake supports planted Rainbow trout, some Brook trout, and self-sustaining populations of Whitefish and Tui Chub.
 Bait, lures, flies, still fishing and trolling are all acceptable angling methods.

 Little Lava Lake Campground’s campsites are predominately located under lodgepole pine canopy with some sites located along the lakeshore and the Deschutes River.

 There is a boat ramp and a day use area that can be used at Little Lava Lake for a fee.

-Visitors can explore wilderness areas, wild and scenic rivers, lakes and reservoirs and approximately 1,600 miles of trails within the Deschutes National Forest and the adjacent Ochoco National Forest.
+Visitors can explore wilderness areas, wild and scenic rivers, lakes and reservoirs and approximately 1,600 miles of trails within the Deschutes National Forest.

 Lava Lands Visitor Center in nearby Bend, Oregon, and the unique geological landscape of Newberry National Volcanic Monument draw visitors to the region as well.

-Visitors will also enjoy traveling the Cascade Lakes Scenic Byway, known as Oregons Highway in the Sky, which climbs into the clouds over a 66-mile drive through the Cascade Mountain range, weaving through snow-capped peaks and alongside alpine lakes.
+Visitors will also enjoy traveling the Cascade Lakes Scenic Byway which climbs into the Cascades over a 66-mile drive through snow-capped peaks and alongside alpine lakes.